Price Gouging Frequently Asked Questions

 1. What is Price Gouging?

-Florida Statute 501.160 states that during a state of emergency, it is unlawful to sell, lease, offer to sell, or offer for lease essential commodities, dwelling units, or self-storage facilities for an amount that grossly exceeds the average price for that commodity during the 30 days before the declaration of the state of emergency, unless the seller can justify the price by showing increases in its prices or market trends.
-Examples of necessary commodities are food, ice, gas, and lumber.
+Florida Statute 501.160 states that during a state of emergency, it is unlawful to rent, sell, lease, offer to rent, sell, or lease essential commodities, dwelling units, or self-storage facilities at an unconscionable price.
+A price is presumed to be unconscionable if: (1) there is a gross disparity between the price charged during the state of emergency and the average price during the 30 days before the state of emergency or (2) the price grossly exceeds the average price the same or similar commodity was available in the trade area during the 30 days before the declaration of the state of emergency, unless the seller can justify the price by showing increases in its costs or market trends.
+Examples of necessary commodities for storm events are food, water, ice, gas, lodging and lumber.

 2. How do I know if I’m being price gouged?

 The law compares the reported price of the commodity or service during the state of emergency to the average price charged over the 30-day period prior to the declared state of emergency.
-If there is a “gross disparity” between the prior price and the current charge, it is considered price gouging.
+If there is a gross disparity between the prior price and the current charge, it could be considered price gouging.

 3. What is covered under the Price Gouging Statute?

-The Price Gouging Statute covers only essential commodities.
-A “commodity” means any good, service, material, merchandise, supplies, equipment, resources, or other article of commerce, and includes, without limitation, food, water, ice, chemicals, petroleum products, and lumber necessary for consumption or use as a direct result of the emergency.
-The law also requires those selling goods and services to possess an occupational license.
-Examples of non-essential items luxury items are alcoholic beverages and cigarettes.
+The Price Gouging Statute covers lodging and storage facilities and essential commodities necessary for use or consumption as a direct result of the emergency.
+A “commodity” means any good, service, material, merchandise, supplies, equipment, resources, or other article of commerce, and includes, without limitation, food, water, ice, chemicals, petroleum products, and lumber.
+Commodities covered under the statute include those rented, sold or offered for rent or sale within the area of the declared state of emergency and necessary for consumption or use as a direct result of the emergency.
+The law also requires those selling goods and services to possess a business tax receipt.
+Examples of non-essential items are alcoholic beverages and cigarettes.

 4. What evidence do I need to help enforce the Price Gouging Statute?

-If you suspect price gouging, obtain as much information as possible in the form of estimates, invoices, receipts or bills.
-When comparing products, note as much information as possible, including the product name, size or quantity, manufacturer, item number and unit price.
+If you suspect price gouging, obtain as much information as possible in the form of photographs of signs displaying the price, receipts, estimates, reservation numbers and prices, invoices, or bills.
+Include as much information as possible, including the product name, size or quantity, manufacturer, item number and unit price.
 For lumber products, note the grade, thickness and quality.
+If it is gasoline, note the grade of gas and price per gallon.
 If it is a service such as storage or towing, note the per-mile (or other distance) charge, removal charges, per-day storage charges and other charges such as security, clean up or other “add-ons.”
 Report this information to the Attorney General’s Price Gouging Hotline at 1-866-966-7226.
-You may also report violations online at http://myfloridalegal.com or mail documents to the following address:
+You may also report violations via the No Scam app or online at:http://myfloridalegal.com or mail documents to the following address:

 Office of the Attorney General